 - Reference material (tutorial videos, manuals) are available on the HeelStream support site.

 - Users can request support for the HeelStream system by contacting Instructional Media Services at email@example.com.

 - Users integrating videos into webpages on the School of Medicine website/content management system should contact the Web Design and Development team at firstname.lastname@example.org.

 - Users requiring security groups may use the “Security Group Request Form“.

 - UNC School of Medicine, UNC Healthcare, UNC ITS Information Security & Privacy Policies

 - UNC ITS Information Security Policy Summaries

-- UNC School of Medicine HIPAA Security Policies
+- UNC School of Medicine IT, Information Security & Privacy, HIPAA Security Policies

 - UNC Libraries Scholarly Communications Office – Copyright and Fair Use